CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 - Configure switch access credentials (required for installations and upgrades)
 - Discover and manage switches
 - Perform snapshots of the network state
-- Install and upgrade Cumulus Linux on switches
+- Upgrade Cumulus Linux NOS on switches
-- Install and upgrade Cumulus NetQ on switches running Cumulus Linux
+- Install and upgrade Cumulus NetQ on switches

 {{<notice note>}}
-This feature is fully enabled for on-premises deployments.
-All features except upgrade of Cumulus Linux (and NetQ?) are enabled for cloud deployments.
-Contact your local Cumulus Networks sales representative or submit a support ticket to activate the upgrade feature.
+This feature is fully enabled for on-premises deployments and fully disabled for cloud deployments.
+Contact your local Cumulus Networks sales representative or submit a support ticket to activate LCM on cloud deployments.
 {{</notice>}}

 ## Access Lifecycle Management Features